grantwinney/blog/content/posts/what-is-charlieplexing-a-short-demo-using-the-raspberry-pi/index.md

-+++
-categories = ["Raspberry PI", "STEM"] date = 2017-02-17T09:03:29Z
+---
+categories:
+- Raspberry PI
+- STEM
+date: "2017-02-17T09:03:29Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2017/02/charlieplexing-6-3-1.jpg"
-slug = "what-is-charlieplexing-a-short-demo-using-the-raspberry-pi"
+cover:
+  image: charlieplexing-6-3-1.jpg
+slug: what-is-charlieplexing-a-short-demo-using-the-raspberry-pi
-summary = "On past projects, when I needed multiple LEDs, I just connected each to its own GPIO pin.
+summary: On past projects, when I needed multiple LEDs, I just connected each to its own GPIO pin.
 I knew the current only worked in one direction, but I didn't think to take advantage of that fact.
-Charlieplexing is a method for arranging multiple LEDs so as to use the minimal number of pins possible." tags = ["Raspberry PI", "STEM"] title = "What is charlieplexing? (a Raspberry Pi demo)"
+Charlieplexing is a method for arranging multiple LEDs so as to use the minimal number of pins possible.

-+++
+tags:
+- Raspberry PI
+- STEM
+title: What is charlieplexing? (a Raspberry Pi demo)
+---

 On past projects, when I've needed multiple LEDs (like in my Simon clone), I just connected each individual LED to its own GPIO pin.
 I was aware that current had to travel through the LED in one direction and that it wouldn’t light if wired in the other direction, but it hadn’t occurred to me to take advantage of that fact.